adedayo/tlsaudit/README.md

   -q, --quiet                                               control whether to produce a running commentary of progress or stay quiet till the end (default: false)
   -r, --rate int                                            the rate (in packets per second) that we should use to scan for open ports (default 1000)
   -s, --service string[="data/config/TLSAuditConfig.yml"]   run tlsaudit as a service (default "data/config/TLSAuditConfig.yml")
+  -m, --show-cipher-metrics                                 enumerate all ciphers and show associated security and performance metrics (default: false)
   -t, --timeout int                                         TIMEOUT (in seconds) to adjust how much we are willing to wait for servers to come back with responses.
 Smaller timeout sacrifices accuracy for speed (default 5)
       --version                                             version for tlsaudit
 ```